multiparty/jiff/demos/array-mpc-as-a-service/README.md

         <img width="50%" height="50%" alt="image" src="https://github.com/multiparty/jiff/assets/62607343/eeb84a82-d8ab-43b5-b66e-48966355a24e">
     </div>

-## Code Structure 💻
+## Code Structure ⌨️

 This Cypress-based demo adopts the web-worker system to emulate multiple threaded execution.
 In the real-world MPC implementation, clients act in a distributed manner, allowing multiple users to send data from separate browsers.
-However, the Cypress test framework does not allow multiple tabs/windows, and therefore, it is necessary to make the demo test run as if multiple inputs were submitted from their own browsers.
+However, the Cypress test framework does not allow multiple tabs/windows, and therefore, it is necessary to make the demo test run as if multiple inputs were submitted from their browsers.

-Here, the web-worker system plays a central role. `client.js` interfaces with the `client.html`, containing UI components. `client.js` sends the required instructions to the `web-worker.js`.
+Here, the web-worker system plays a central role.
+The `client.js` interfaces with the `client.html`, containing UI components. `client.js` sends the required instructions to the `web-worker.js`.
 The web worker then calls MPC functions, connects & computes, and returns results to the `client.js`, which then gets displayed in the UI.
 In this example, the computing parties are initiated by `compute-party.js`, which performs the actual computations and sends the computed results to the client-mpc via the server.

 <div align="center">